HoengSaan/rime-kanas/README.md

 # Issues Faced

-I don't how RIME work and I don't have any programming experience(.
+I don't how RIME work and I don't have any programming experience.
 I didn't change the schema much (only algerba) because I don't want to break anything.

 ## Issue 1: Typing